Iditarod loses another major sponsor - WHIZ News

 The announcement came as mushers are making the final push for Nome in this year’s race.
 The nearly 1,000-mile (1,609-kilometer) race started March 8 in Willow with 57 mushers.
 Six have withdrawn.

-Thomas Waerner of Norway was leading the race, the first musher to reach the checkpoint in Koyuk, about 150 miles from the finish line.
+Thomas Waerner of Norway was leading the race.
+He was the first musher to arrive in Koyuk, about 150 miles (241 kilometers) from the finish line.
+He rested in the checkpoint for four hours and left just as the second place musher, Jessie Royer of Fairbanks, was arriving Monday afternoon.

 Alaska Airlines, the Seattle-based airline that got its start decades ago in Alaska, earlier this month announced it was dropping its sponsorship of the race, which has been targeted by an animal rights group.